Section 8. Approach Clearance Procedures

 - Restate “cleared straight-in” in the approach clearance even if the pilot was advised earlier to expect a straight-in approach.

-AIM, Paragraph 5-4-9, Procedure Turn and Hold-in-lieu of Procedure Turn
+AIM, Para 5-4-9, Procedure Turn and Hold-in-lieu of Procedure Turn.

 Aircraft 1 can be cleared direct to XYZ VORTAC, or SECND because the intercept angle is 90 degrees or less.